Skip to the content.

 });

 For an example configuration, check out this file: SqsMessageBusSettings.
-The settings allow you to customize the SQS client object and control topology provisioning for advanced scenarios.
+The settings allow you to customize the SQS and SNS client object and control topology provisioning for advanced scenarios.

 Producing Messages